 Ranking

-Rank the following policy design features by importance to you (1 = most important).
+Rank the following policy design features from most to least important to you.

 Drag to order (top = most important)